bryanmcquade/tasks/README.md

 # tasks
-Simple web-based task manager, backed by Google Tasks API.
+Simple web-based task manager app, backed by Google Tasks API.
+Will eventually make use of ServiceWorker to work offline.